pufanyi/pufanyi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a year 1 student at Nanyang Technological University, specializing in Data Science and Artificial Intelligence.
-I'm passionate about AI.
-And algorithm design and problem-solving in Competitive Programming.
-I also enjoy mathematics.
-Outside of academics, I pursue calligraphy, chess, and running for personal growth.
-I'm constantly improving my skills through self-directed learning, reading ML books, and taking online courses.
-My ultimate goal is to make significant contributions to the field of AI.
+I am currently a first-year student at Nanyang Technological University, where I am specializing in Data Science and Artificial Intelligence.
+I have a deep passion for AI and am particularly interested in algorithm design and problem-solving within the realm of Competitive Programming.
+Mathematics is another subject that captivates me, and I thoroughly enjoy exploring its intricacies.

+Beyond my academic pursuits, I actively engage in various activities to foster personal growth.
+Calligraphy, chess, and running are among my favorite hobbies, as they offer unique avenues for self-expression, strategic thinking, and physical well-being.
+In addition to my coursework, I am committed to continuous improvement through self-directed learning, delving into machine learning literature, and enrolling in online courses.

+My ultimate aspiration is to make significant contributions to the field of AI.
+I am driven to explore its vast potential and aim to leverage my skills and knowledge to advance the boundaries of this exciting domain.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.